Google Meet vs Zoom In 2023: Which One Should You Use?

 Zoom icon

-Zoom is a video conferencing tool that’s cloud-based and generally used by most for webinars and virtual meetings.
+Zoom is a cloud-based video conferencing tool and is generally used by most for webinars and virtual meetings.
+It uses links to allow you to create and join meetings.
 You have probably already heard of Zoom, considering how ubiquitous it is in today’s digital world.

 Unlike Google Meet, Zoom is 100% focused on providing video conferencing tools, which means they’ll be a bit better than Meet in some regards.